Creating Your First Branch

 4. Merge back to the original

-1. From the branch byline, click Merge.
+1. From the branch modal, click Merge.

 2. Review the confirmation and complete the merge.